 When not reviewing manuscript submissions, Melonie can be found reading the Guardian, getting to grips with hen-keeping, and gardening.

 Born on the Scottish Borders, and now based in the United Kingdom, Adam studied Arabic at the University of Leeds (UK) and the University of Suez Canal (Egypt).
 He also holds a degree in Law (Leeds) and is approaching the end of an MA in Theology and Religion (specialism Islamic studies) at Radboud University (the Netherlands).
 Adam has a specific interest in Islamic history during the Late Antique period and intends to pursue a PhD in this area on completion of his Masters degree.
 Adam has a background in publishing and research, having most recently worked as a researcher in classical Islamic history at Georg-August-Universität Göttingen (Germany).
 When not sitting beside a stack of dusty Arabic manuscripts, Adam can be found trying to teach his son how to play football (soccer!), travelling and baking cakes!

 Melissa received her BFA from Cornell University, where she concentrated in new media art and minored in game design.
-She is inspired by stories, nature, and all creatures great and small.
-In her free time, Melissa collects art supplies, nurtures an interest in philosophy and theology, works through an endless reading list, dabbles in photography, and tries fruitlessly to win her cat's affection.
+She finds her inspiration in stories, nature, and all creatures great and small.
+In her free time, Melissa collects art supplies, nurtures an interest in philosophy and theology, dabbles in abstract photography, and tries unrelentingly to win her cat's affection.
 She also designs and sews whimsical plush toys.

 Jack Tannous, Ph.D.